Pxmortza/Script_Delete_OneDrive/README.md

 [mortza#3700] \
 This file writting in _Bash-lang_

-if have problem or after Unistall OneDrive you need this is not problem,you have this scrept to fix and install OneDrive again:
+if have problem or after Unistall OneDrive you need this is not problem,you have this script to fix and install OneDrive again:

 install_wim_tweak.exe /o /c "Microsoft-Windows-OneDrive" /r